Parental Responsibilities in Canada

 Spouses of full-time students at Providence are eligible for an open Work Permit.
 You may apply for this Work Permit as you enter at the Canadian “port of entry” or the Providence International Student Services Coordinator can assist you.

 Kids’ College is a Providence run program for mothers and preschoolers.
 The program takes place every Thursday morning during the fall and winter semesters from 9:30AM to 11:30AM in the Providence gym.
-Children are supervised by college students and are invited to participate in games, crafts, Bible lessons, and music and snack time.
-During the children’s program, Moms are invited for tea, coffee and cookies and a time of fellowship with other moms.
+Children are supervised by University College students and are invited to participate in games, crafts, Bible lessons, music and snack time.
+During the children’s program, moms are invited for tea, coffee, cookies and a time of fellowship with other moms.
 For more information, contact the International Student Services Coordinator.

-Manitoba Government regulations ensure that childcare is provided in licenced centres and homes that meet proper standards such as having staff that are certified to care for children.
-Licenced child care can be in large centres, which look after many children, or in private homes.
+Manitoba Government regulations ensure that childcare is provided in licensed centres and homes that meet proper standards such as having staff that are certified to care for children.
+Licensed child care can be in large centres, which look after many children, or in private homes.
 Non-profit organizations, parent co-operatives, private companies, or individuals operate all centres and homes.
-The government provides subsidies for child care fees to licenced facilities for eligible families who choose licenced childcare.
-Licencing through the government is not required when a childcare home has no more than four children under 12 years of age in care.
+The government provides subsidies for child care fees to licensed facilities for eligible families who choose licensed childcare.
+Licensing through the government is not required when a childcare home has no more than four children under 12 years of age in care.

-If you and your spouse have young children there are plenty of young people in the community and/or Providence students that are willing to babysit so they can earn some money.
-In Manitoba, the law requires that children less that 12 years old cannot be left unattended at home without reasonable provision for their safety and supervision.
+If you and your spouse have young children, there are plenty of young people in the community and/or Providence students that are willing to babysit so they can earn some money.
+In Manitoba, the law requires that children less that 12 years old cannot be left unattended at home without reasonable provision.
 A babysitter (12 years of age or older) may take care of children for short periods of time.
-Most babysitters will tell you how much they want to be paid with prices ranging between $2.00 to $5.00 per hour depending on the babysitter’s age and the number of children to be looked after.
+Most babysitters will tell you how much they want to be paid depending on their age and the number of children to be looked after.
 You have the responsibility to ensure the safe arrival and safe return of your babysitter to her/his own home.

 10 College Crescent